 Juanita shrugs.
 “What’s the difference?”

 Originally, Stephenson planned to bring Snow Crash as a graphic novel with the help of an artist, which I was not aware of until I read the acknowledgments at the end.
 It made a lot of sense to me; the way the story was written and how it progressed very much reminded me of a generally fast-paced comic minus the notorious information dumps Stephenson has a penchant for.
 Luckily most of the latter related to subjects and topics I am interested in.
-I am somewhat familiar with ancient Mesopotamia and its pantheon—years ago, in that geeky and nerdy MMORPG phase of my life, I did not just randomly choose the names of my characters to be Sumerian and Babylonian goddesses like Nammu, Inanna, Nintu, etc.—and I am interested in both linguistics and coding.
+I am somewhat familiar with ancient Mesopotamia and its pantheon—I still name my game characters after Sumerian and Babylonian goddesses—and I am interested in both linguistics and coding.
 Suffice to say, Snow Crash seemed like the perfect match for me.

 Regardless, if I could, would I order pizza from the mafia in Reality and spend time in the Metaverse with my perfectly coded beautiful avatar and wield a katana and wakizashi if anyone gets in my way or antagonises me?
 Yes.
 Yes, I very much would.